-Children in Canada face an obesity epidemic, physical inactivity challenges, lack fundamental movement skills for boating, suffer from what some experts call a nature deficit disorder, lack water safety skills and are alienated from watersports.
+Children in Canada face an obesity epidemic, physical inactivity challenges, lack fundamental movement skills, suffer from nature deficit disorder, lack water safety skills and are alienated from watersports.

 The American Academy of Pediatricians recommends watersports as a healthy way for overweight children to get active and grow into their larger body sizes.